Our trip to Kyrgyzstan only needed a flight to Bishkek, the capital, and the rental of a 4x4.

 the day... or at least it was different!
 We parked and we walked towards the lake shore, where camels were resting.

-After two days (which seemed to be 50 for the emotions lived) of horses, sheep and cows, the sight of these exotic wild animals surprised us.
+After two days of horses, sheep and cows, the sight of these exotic wild animals surprised us.

 So we approached the docile camels and we did them a photo shoot that not even a paparazzo when he meets a top model.